Get

 divider cats oct 2024Conclusion

-You can show baby sensory and other types of videos to your cat, which can be beneficial to their health.
-Most cats enjoy watching videos with quickly moving objects, bright colors, and small animals they consider prey, especially birds, rodents, and fish.
-Baby sensory videos interest cats because they have bright colors and moving objects.
-Some cats may like sensory videos immensely, while others may not be interested at all.
+You can show baby sensory and other types of videos to your cat in moderation, which may be somewhat beneficial and stimulating based on content and the cat’s individual preferences.
+Most cats enjoy watching videos with quickly moving objects, contrast colors, and small animals they consider prey, especially birds, rodents, and fish.
+Baby sensory videos interest cats because they have contrast and moving objects.
+Some cats may show interest in the sensory videos, while others may ignore them or find them frustrating.
 All cats are unique, so the best thing to do is put on some sensory videos and see which of them your cat likes best.

 Featured Image Credit: SnacksInTheBackpack, Pexels